Handgun Repair Shop, Gunsmith for modern and antique handguns, rifles, and shotguns.

 Gun parts are easier to find for some of the most popular hardware store variety of antique guns because there were so many sold, and just the opposite is true for finding antique gun parts for lesser known, rare, imported, or custom built antique firearms.

-If an original or replacement antique part can not be found I may be able to TIG weld the broken original part, make the necessary gun part on the digital precision machinery in my shop, or modify a newer model gun part to fit and work.
+If an original or replacement antique part can not be found I may be able to TIG weld and reshape the broken original part, make the necessary gun part on the digital precision machinery in my shop, or modify a newer model gun part to fit and work.
 This type of gun part making takes a considerable amount of time, so it is more expensive than purchasing original or replacement parts.
 This type of work will only be done on a materials plus labor basis, at a labor rate of $40.00 per hour for general gunsmithing and fitting, and $50.00 per hour for machine work and TIG welding, billed in 15 minute increments.

 Antique gun parts should only be installed by a gunsmith.
 The computer controlled precision that we take for granted today did not exist when these antique parts were made.
 Antique guns were originally assembled from parts that started out too large to fit their intended location on the gun.
 An experienced and highly skilled person would then hand fit the over sized pieces until they operated as intended.
 Because of this hand fitting no two guns were exactly alike.
 There are critical measurements and clearances that must be checked by an experienced gunsmith before determining if an antique gun part will correctly and safely repair the antique firearm.